open-switch/opx-onie-installer/README.md

 The root file system mainly incorporates:
 - openssh-server
 - sudo
-- default user name and password : admin/admin
+- default user name and password: admin/admin
 - "admin" user added to sudo group

-After successful build, the ONIE installer will be generated at "opx-onie-installer" (for example, opx-onie-installer-x86_64_generic.bin).
+After successful build, the ONIE installer will be generated at "opx-onie-installer" (for example, `opx-onie-installer-x86_64_generic.bin`).

 (c) 2017 Dell